damonge/CoLoRe/README.md

 # CoLoRe

-## 1 Methods.

-CoLoRe is a parallel C code for generating fast mock realizations of a given galaxy sample using a lognormal model for the matter density.
+CoLoRe is a parallelized code to generate fast 3D realization of a wide variety of cosmological observations.
-The process is as follows:
-1. Generate a Gaussian realization of the linearized density field at z=0, as well as the corresponding linear radial velocity field.
-This is done in a Cartesian grid.
-2. Calculate the redshift of each grid point and linearly evolve the density and velocity to that redshift.
-Include a linear galaxy bias (redshift-dependent) in the evolution of the overdensity field.
-3. Log-normalize the density field and poisson-sample it using an input N(z).
-Each source is randomly placed inside its cell.
-4. Compute the cosmological redshift and angular coordinates for each source, and introduce redshift-space distortions based on the local value of the velocity field.
-5. Write sources to file.

-The source code can be found in the folder "src/"
+## 1 Methods

+The methods used by CoLoRe are described in [Ramirez-Perez et al. 2021](TBD).

 When in doubt, bear in mind that by default CoLoRe uses the following units:
  - Lenghts: Mpc/h
  - Angles: degrees

-## 2 Compilation and usage.
+## 2 Compilation and usage

 To compile CoLoRe, open the Makefile and edit it according to your system.
 The default options (except for the paths to the external libraries) should work for most systems.

+### 2.1 Compilation options
+The following compilation flags, tunable in the Makefile, can be modified to control the behaviour of CoLoRe:

-CoLoRe may be very memory- demanding.
-To minimize the memory overhead use single precision floating point (USE_PRECISION = yes).
+- CoLoRe may be very memory-demanding.
+To minimize the memory overhead use single precision floating point (`USE_PRECISION = yes`).

-OpenMP parallelization is enabled by setting the option USE_OMP to "yes".
+- OpenMP parallelization is enabled by setting the option `USE_OMP` to "yes".

-MPI parallelization is enabled by setting the option USE_MPI to "yes".
+- MPI parallelization is enabled by setting the option `USE_MPI` to "yes".
+- The default bias model in CoLoRe is exponential.
+To select a different bias model add `-D_BIAS_MODEL_2` (exp-truncated) or `-D_BIAS_MODEL_3` (truncated).

+### 2.2 Dependencies
 CoLoRe uses 4 external packages:
  - GSL.
 The GNU Scientific Library (tested for versions 3.*)
  - FFTW.
 The Fastest Fourier Transform of the West (versions 3.*)